Are you wondering what the danger zone is for turkey?

 How To Store Turkey?

-On the other hand, if it gets any warmer, you will be approaching the danger zone and will be at risk of food-borne illness.
+If the meat gets colder, it may start to freeze in patches.
+On the other hand, if it gets any warmer, you will be approaching the danger zone and at risk of foodborne illness.

 Storing Frozen Turkey

-The freezer will ensure that any growth of bacteria is halted.
+Frozen turkeys should be stored at or below 0°F. The freezer will halt any growth of bacteria.
 However, it is best to thaw your turkey before smoking and ensure you cook it within 12 months to maintain the most desirable texture.

 Storing Leftovers